West 32nd

 West 32nd is a 2007 film directed by Michael Kang and written by Edmund Lee of The Village Voice.
 It stars John Cho, Jun-seong Kim, Grace Park, Jane Kim and Jeong Jun-ho.
 The plot concerns John Kim (John Cho), an ambitious young lawyer in New York, who takes on a pro-bono case involving a fourteen-year-old Korean boy accused of murder.
-Upon investigating the case, he meets Mike Juhn (Jun Sung Kim), a street level Mobster from Flushing.
+Upon investigating the case, he meets Mike Juhn (Jun Sung Kim), a street thug from Flushing.
 The two quickly realize the benefits of working together.
-A well-written and designed screenplay, shows the differences and similarities between the two worlds.
+A well-written and designed screenplay, West 32nd shows the differences and similarities between the two worlds.